pzaino/thecrowler/doc/information_seed_lifecycle.md

 ### Global provider configuration

 Add the providers to `config.yaml` and allow only the provider names intended for production.
+List free/public providers first and keep paid/API-key integrations clearly labelled.
 The request limits shown below keep the run bounded: at most three rendered queries per seed, one provider page per query, ten results per page, and no more than twenty accepted candidates.

 ```yaml
 information_seed: